 In certain states, motorcyclists are allowed to lane split or drive in between vehicles in their respective lanes.
 This practice is illegal in Texas, however, and can result in a $175 fine.
 Despite being illegal, many Texas motorcyclists engage in lane splitting, putting bikers in very close proximity to cars and reducing the amount of time in which other drivers have to react if a driving oversight is made.

 Cars making left-hand turns account for a considerable portion of motorcycle crashes every year.
-When passenger vehicles don’t adequately yield a left turn to passing motorcycle drivers or when a motorcyclist tries to pass a car waiting to make a left turn.
+This occurs when passenger vehicles don’t adequately yield a left turn to passing motorcycle drivers or when a motorcyclist tries to pass a car waiting to make a left turn.

 Almost 75% of motorcycle crashes are head-on collisions, which are typically caused by distracted drivers not paying attention on a two-lane highway, drivers trying to race past traffic signals before they change, or those driving under the influence of drugs and/or alcohol.